krgamestudios/Toy/README.md

 For a guide on how you can contribute, see [CONTRIBUTING.md](CONTRIBUTING.md).

+@NishiOwO - Unofficial NetBSD support
 @Gipson62 - v1 docs spell checking
 @8051Enthusiast - `fixAlignment()` trick
 @hiperiondev - v1 Disassembler, v1 porting support and feedback
 @add00 - v1 Library support